close

 Vision

-To achieve excellence in the field of computer science and information technology for sustainable development of industry and society to meet the global needs.
+To achieve excellence in the field of Computer Science and Information Technology through Professional Education, Research & Innovation for sustainable development of global community.

 Mission

-• M1: To provide high quality education in the domain of computation & ICT through innovative teaching & learning practices.
+• M1: To provide high quality education in the domain of computing through skill-based teaching, learning and assessment practices.

 Program Educational Objectives (PEOs)